-275. Less than two weeks later, Mr. Chandlee again lobbed totally discriminatory insults at Ms. Puris.
-Specifically, he chastised her point of view on the whole situation as being emotional."
+- 289. Less than two weeks later, Mr. Chandlee again lobbed totally discriminatory insults at Ms. Puris.
+Specifically, he chastised her point of view on the whole situation as being "rather emotional.

-"rather emotional.
 Okay.
 And I, I can't deal with emotional Katie.
-Like the, the POV was very thing that's coming from Lidong."

-276. Mr. Chandlee also reiterated that the "lack of trust" in Ms. Puris was "a Beijing she would have had to report to Mr. Lidong directly (or someone in China assigned by Mr. Lidong).
+Like the, the POV was very emotional."
+Again, this is further proof that the adverse ways in which Ms. Puris was being treated were motivated by discriminatory stereotypes. - 290.
+Mr. Chandlee also reiterated that the "lack of trust" in Ms. Puris was "a Beijing thing that's coming from Lidong." - 291.
+During this same call, Ms. Puris finally learned that Ms. Chen had been moved out of the Business Marketing organization.
+As such, if Ms. Puris was to remain in her position, she would have had to report to Mr. Lidong directly (or someone in China assigned by Mr. Lidong).
 Only after this was disclosed to Ms. Puris did it become clear: (i) that part of the reason she had to move was because Mr. Lidong did not want her to report to him (at least in part because she was allegedly too "emotional"); and (ii) why Mr. Chandlee was so insistent that Ms. Puris move; i.e., to be protected from Mr. Lidong's discriminatory treatment.
 Moreover, given the foregoing conversations with Mr. Chandlee, it was apparent that he personally wanted her out of his organization for the same discriminatory reasons.